eco619/ai-document-library/docs/platform-implementation-and-execution-record.md

 it preserved design intent that could be used to reconstruct platform execution when human memory was insufficient.

-# 19. Future Encounter Recording
+# 19. Encounter Recording Standard

-Future failures and unexpected results should not immediately be described as bugs.
+Failures and unexpected results should not immediately be described as bugs.

 The first question should be: